Inf1nityy/chess/README.md

 # Chess

-A **work in process** chess game written in python using the pygame library.
+A _work in progress_ chess game written in python using the pygame library.